Quantum Computation of Scattering in Scalar Quantum Field Theories: Some Field-Theoretical Aspects

 To obtain the coefficient of the operator $\phi^6$, we must calculate the Feynman diagram

 but it suffices to consider zero external momentum, since this is a non-derivative operator.

 Diagrammatically, matching of the six-point function is equivalent to

-where the diagram on the left-hand side refers to the full theory and those on the right-hand side to the effective theory.
-(Permutations of the loop diagrams are implicitly included.)
+where the diagram on the left-hand side refers to the full theory and those on the right-hand side to the effective theory.\footnote{ The tree-level diagram with six external legs and one internal line has the same value in the full and effective theories and thus does not contribute to the matching. } (Permutations of the loop diagrams are implicitly included.)
 The result to leading order in $a$ (see Appendix~C) is that the coefficient $c$ of the term $(c/6!)\phi^6$ is

 \paragraph{Lorentz-Violating Operators induced by Quantum Effects}

 Recall that we can use the equation of motion to eliminate operators of the form $\phi^n \partial^2 \phi$.
 Note, however, that discretization modifies the equation of motion from $\partial^2 \phi + m^2 \phi = 0$ to $\partial^2 \phi + m^2 \phi - \frac{1}{12} a^2 \phi^3 \partial_{\mathbf{x}}^4 \phi + \cdots = 0$.
 Thus, in addition to the Lorentz-violating operators induced purely by the discretization, there are Lorentz-violating operators induced by loop effects (combined with the discretization).
 The leading operator of this kind is $\sum_i \phi^3 \partial_i^4 \phi \equiv \phi^3 \partial_{\mathbf{x}}^4 \phi$.